Location map

 North Access – Shaganappi Trail and 16th Avenue.

-Parking: There are two parking lots one at the south end and one at the north end of the park.
+Parking: There are two parking lots – one at the south end and one at the north end of the park.
 As the park is narrow both provide great access to any part of the park.
-See the map above for the parking lot locations.
+If you are wanting to minimize walking to the inclusive playground, the south parking lot is much closer.

-Playground: There is a new inclusive playground on the south side of the park.
+Playground: There is a new inclusive playground on the south side of the park and three other smaller playgrounds in the park.

 Amenities: Angel’s Cafe at the North of the Park (across the river), washrooms open seasonally.

-Seating: There are tons of picnic areas many of which can be bookedthrough the City of Calgary website.
-Some areas have a covered picnic area and there are two gazebos that I do not think can be booked.
+Seating: There are tons of picnic areas many of which can be booked through the City of Calgary website.
+Some areas have a covered picnic area and there are two gazebos.
 Most picnic areas have fire pits and grills.

 Overall: Edworthy Park is hands down one of the best places to have an outdoor picnic gathering in the city.
 The picnic areas are plentiful, but there are trees set up so that you can often feel quite secluded from the other groups at the park.
-This is also a great park for geocaching.
-Edworthy Park is a huge park and all the pictures below are from the lower Edworthy area.
+Edworthy Park is a huge park and all the pictures are from the lower Edworthy area.

 The park also contains the Upper Edworthy area to the South which has hiking trails, an off leash dog park and would be good for nature watching.
 The Lowery Gardens and Douglas Fir Trail are located to the East and are along the Bow River Pathway.